Sky Q: Sky's biggest shakeup yet

 - Sky Cinema - gives you 11 dedicated film channels and more than 1,000 movies on demand.
 Find out more about Sky Cinema in our guide.

-- Sky Sports - gives you seven sports channels, covering Premier League football, the Sky Bet Football League, Formula One, golf and more.
+- Sky Sports - gives you up to 10 sports channels, covering Premier League football, Formula One, golf and more.
+You can either subscribe to the whole pack, or just get up to three channel bundles for a lower price.
 Check out our guide to Sky Sports for more.

 - Sky Cinema and Sky Sports - get them both and pay less than buying each one separately.